OggiDanailov/class_January_2018/UArts/week5/lecture.md

 1. Write a function that takes two integers as parameters, adds them together and checks if the result is even or odd number.

-2. Write a function that takes a word (string) as parameter and checks if this word is a palindrome; For example -> kayak, racecar are palindromes;
-99.9% of the English words are not;

 ##Git